WebRTC Audio, Video & Data Streaming

 - Implements the WebRTC standard, including all required specifications and some optional ones (see our supported platforms listed above)

-- Completely interoperable with other WebRTC implementations, like Chrome and Firefox
+- Completely interoperable with other WebRTC implementations, like Chrome, Firefox, and Edge (ORTC)

-- Simple relay authentication integrates with your existing system
+- Simple TURN relay authentication integrates with your existing system

 - Reduces developer costs by increasing productivity due to it's simple, intuitive API and extensive documentation

-- Reduces short-term costs by providing loads of examples and demo applications to get your developers working quickly
+- Reduces short-term costs by providing example applications to get your developers up and running quickly

 - Reduces long-term costs by licensing per developer, so future scaling does not require additional capital